GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Background and Related Work

 \textbf{Impact on the Research Community.} Research impact analysis relies on the citation graph (nodes = publications, edges = citations)~\cite{newman2001structure}.
 Ghost citations inject phantom nodes and invalid edges, undermining citation-based indicators (e.g., Impact Factor, h-index) and network metrics (co-citation, bibliographic coupling), degrading the reliability of quantitative impact assessment.
-More fundamentally, as fabricated citations accumulate in the published record, they erode the trust infrastructure that underpins scholarly communication.
+More fundamentally, as fabricated citations accumulate in the published record, they erode the trust infrastructure that supports academic communication.
 If future LLMs are trained on papers containing ghost citations, these fabrications may be reproduced amplifying errors across generations~\cite{shumailov2024ai}.
-Ultimately, widespread ghost citations may trigger a ``Crisis of Legitimacy'' that forces the research community to shift from presumptive trust to systematic skepticism, imposing unsustainable verification burdens on scientific communication.
+Ultimately, widespread ghost citations may force the research community to shift from presumptive trust to systematic skepticism, imposing unsustainable verification burdens on scientific communication.